Rainie Yang: 2020–present: Like a Star and concert tour

 On 5 November 2020, Yang released her twelfth studio album Like a Star.
 The following day, Yang embarked on her Like a Star World Tour.
 In 2024, she participated in the Chinese reality show Singer.

+In October 2025, she launched Only in Echoes to mark her 25th year in show business.

 Personal life

 Yang dated Alien Huang, godson of Yang's mother, for two years while they were both students at Taipei Hwa Kang Arts School.
 Their relationship ended after Yang entered the entertainment industry and dropped out of the school.
 From around 2001 to 2003, Yang dated Ben Pai, member of B. A. D., until she began a relationship with her Original Scent of Summer co-star Roy Chiu in 2003.
-She later described Chiu as moody and difficult, stating that he was the worst of all her boyfriends: “It was an unblessed relationship; no one around me wanted us to be together.
-During the eight months we dated, I saw him fewer than ten times.”
+She later described Chiu as moody and difficult, stating that he was the worst of all her boyfriends: "It was an unblessed relationship; no one around me wanted us to be together.
+During the eight months we dated, I saw him fewer than ten times."
 They broke up after Yang sent a text message, to which Chiu responded half a month later, agreeing to the breakup.
 The two had no contact for 15 years after, until they reconciled in 2018 when she congratulated Chiu backstage at the 20th Taipei Film Awards for winning the Best Actor Award.

 In 2004, she had a half-year relationship with actor Yi Lee.
 From 2005 to 2006, Yang dated Junhao Yuan after they co-starred in the idol drama Devil Beside You.
 They ended their relationship because she felt too young to consider marriage, which had been proposed by his family.
-In 2011, Yang was spotted boarding the same flight from Taipei to the United States with Sunny Wang, and Wang was also seen entering Yang’s home.
+In 2011, Yang was spotted boarding the same flight from Taipei to the United States with Sunny Wang, and Wang was also seen entering Yang's home.
 The two-month relationship ended as soon as it became public.
 From 2012 to 2014, Yang dated Prince Chiu.

-In December 2014, Yang began dating Chinese singer-songwriter Li Ronghao, who wrote the song “幸福果子” for Yang in 2007 On 11 July 2019, Li announced that Yang accepted his wedding proposal on his 34th birthday.
+In December 2014, Yang began dating Chinese singer-songwriter Li Ronghao, who wrote the song "幸福果子" for Yang in 2007 On 11 July 2019, Li announced that Yang accepted his wedding proposal on his 34th birthday.
 On 17 September 2019, Yang and Li confirmed they have obtained their marriage certificate in China.